Table of Contents

 Classes of Antibodies (Immunoglobulin)

-Autoimmune disease can affect the human immune system, so the primary goal is to create self-immunity.
-However, if a person’s body hasn’t developed an adequate human immune system, some autoimmune disease can appear, e.g. rheumatic fever, rheumatoid arthritis, ulcerative colitis, myasthenia gravis, Lyme disease, microbial etiology, Guillain-Barre syndrome, Reiter’s syndrome or reactive arthritis, or insulin-dependent diabetes mellitus (IDDM), etc.
+Autoimmune diseases can affect the human immune system, so the primary goal is to create self-immunity.
+However, if a person’s body hasn’t developed an adequate immune system, some autoimmune diseases can appear, such as rheumatic fever, rheumatoid arthritis, ulcerative colitis, myasthenia gravis, Guillain-Barré syndrome, Reiter’s syndrome, reactive arthritis, or type 1 diabetes mellitus.

 Conclusion of Humoral Immunity and Cell-Mediated Immunity

-They are generally of high molecular weight.
-They are usually proteins or polysaccharides.
-One of the most familiar antigenic is microbes, which contain and produce many antigens.
-Antigens are consisted of many specific sites that connect and bind to antibodies called epitopes.
-Immunity and immune responses are consisted of two cellular systems: humoral or circulating antibody system (B cells) and cell-mediated immunity (T cells).
+Antigens are generally of high molecular weight and consist of proteins or polysaccharides.
+One of the most familiar antigenic pathogens is microbes, which contain and produce many antigens.
+Antigens consist of many specific sites called epitopes that connect and bind to antibodies.
+There are two kinds of immune responses and resulting immunity: humoral or circulating antibody system (mainly dependent on B cells) and cell-mediated immunity (mainly dependent on T cells).

-The human immune system begins since birth, as it develops from the beginning (embryo stage) and starts with hematopoietic stem cells (Greek: ‘Blood making’).
-Those stem cells are developing and differentiating into bigger cells in the immune system (granulocytes, monocytes, and lymphocytes).
+The human immune system begins at birth, as it develops from the embryonic stage, beginning with hematopoietic stem cells.
+Those stem cells develop and differentiate into bigger cells in the immune system (granulocytes, monocytes, and lymphocytes).

-Stem cells differentiate throughout human life and they can also differentiate into cells in the blood which are not involved in the human immune function (erythrocytes and megakaryocytes).
+Stem cells differentiate throughout human life into cells that may or may not be involved in immune system function (erythrocytes and megakaryocytes).

-Humoral Immune Responses to antigens begin by exposing the human immune system to an antigen.
-While exposing to antigen ‘A’ for the first time, the immune system begins to make low levels of antibody, approximately in a week.
-During the second exposure to the antigen ‘A’, the human immune system produces a much faster response, several orders of magnitude higher levels of antibody, and the ability of these antibodies to bind, the antigen increases dramatically during the secondary response to the exposure.
+Humoral immune responses to antigens begin by exposing the host to an antigen for the first time.
+Here, the immune system begins to make low levels of antibodies, approximately within a week.
+During the second exposure to the same antigen, the human immune system produces a much faster response and the ability of these antibodies to bind.

-Whilst injecting a new antigen “B” with “A” can only elicit a primary response, and it shows that memory or prior exposure is required for a fast response.
+Whilst injecting a new antigen can only elicit a primary response, it shows that memory or prior exposure is required for a fast response.